psamuels00/echo-api/README.md

 ## Nesting Semantics

+<span style="color: orange">**TODO improve this section**</span>

-<span style="color: orange">There is a heirarchy of global and rule-specific, and nested files, so explain the nesting semantics: basically we override as we define more specifically on a rule, or in a file.
-And a rule-specific setting for a file content and the same settings at the top of the file are two ways to do the same thing, the latter overriting the former if defined.</span>
+There is a heirarchy of global and rule-specific, and nested files, so explain the nesting semantics: basically we override as we define more specifically on a rule, or in a file.
+And a rule-specific setting for a file content and the same settings at the top of the file are two ways to do the same thing, the latter overriting the former if defined.

 ## Sequenced Responses